SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 ## <a name="configurable-port"></a>Sending operations

 In order to send an operation, go to the Device Management application and navigate to the device you want to send an operation to.

-Click the "Shell" tab and enter the operation in the ">_Command" field.
+Click the "Shell" tab.

-In the following screenshot you can find examples of some predefined commands and their format.
+In the following screenshot you can find some examples of a specific device type's predefined commands and their format.
 <img src="/guides/users-guide/actility/predefinedcommands.png" alt="Predefined commands" style="max-width: 100%">

+Enter the shell command or view/edit the predefined command in the ">_Command" field.

-If you enter the operation without defining a port, it will be sent to the default target port (i. e.
-1).
-If you enter the operation and define a port (format "command:port"), it will be sent to the specified target port instead of the default port.
+If you enter the command without defining a port, it will be sent to the default target port (i. e.
+1) of the device.
+If you enter the command and define a port (format "command:port"), it will be sent to the specified target port instead of the default port.

 <img src="/guides/users-guide/actility/portConfiguration.png" alt="Port configuration" style="max-width: 100%">